-4.4.8.
+4.4.9.
 Resubmission Summary

 Use the template provided on the CARS (https://CPRITGrants.org).
 Describe the approach to the resubmission and how reviewers' comments were addressed.
 Clearly indicate to reviewers how the application has been improved in response to the critiques.
 Refer the reviewers to specific sections of other documents in the application where further detail on the points in question may be found.
 When a resubmission is evaluated, responsiveness to previous critiques is assessed.
-The summary statement of the original application review, if previously prepared, will be automatically appended to the resubmission; the applicant is not responsible for providing this document.
+The overall summary statement of the original application review, if previously prepared, will be automatically appended to the resubmission; the applicant is not responsible for providing this document.

-4.4.9.
+4.4.10.
 Continuation/Expansion Application Documents

-If the project proposed is being submitted for a continuation/expansion grant, the additional documents outlined in section 4.4.9.1 and section 4.4.9.2 are required.
+If the project proposed is being submitted for a continuation/expansion grant, the additional document described in section 4.4.10.1 is required.

-4.4.9.1 Continuation/Expansion Summary (2 pages)
+4.4.10.1 Continuation/Expansion Summary (3 pages)

-Upload a summary that outlines the progress made with the original, and if applicable, most recently funded CPRIT award (for projects which have received multiple awards) and outlines the proposed use of continuation/expansion funding and the resulting value for Texas.
-Applicants must describe and demonstrate that appropriate/adequate progress has been made on the original and/or most recently funded award to warrant further funding.
+Upload a summary that outlines the progress made with the most recently funded CPRIT award and outlines the proposed use of continuation/expansion funding and the resulting value for Texas.
+Applicants must describe and demonstrate how appropriate/adequate progress has been made on the most recently funded award to warrant further funding,

-The continuation/expansion summary must include information for the original funded project, the most recently funded project (if different from the original project, for those projects that have received multiple CPRIT awards), and the proposed continuation/expansion project.
 Please note that a different set of reviewers from those assigned to the previously funded application may evaluate this application.
-Applicants should make it easy for reviewers to compare the original project and the most recently funded project (again, only if different from the original project) with the proposed continuation/expansion project.
+Applicants should make it easy for reviewers to compare the most recently funded project with the proposed continuation/expansion project.

 Describe how the project has evolved from the original project.
-In the description include a discussion of the following:
+In the description include the following:

-- The evidence-based intervention, its purpose, and how it was implemented in the priority population.
-Describe any adaptations made for the population served. - Project Results and Outcomes: Address how the need for the evidence-based service was met by describing qualitative results, quantitative results, and outcomes of the project(s).
-Explain any barriers or obstacles encountered and strategies used to overcome these. - Integration and Capacity Building: Describe steps taken toward integration and capacity building for components of the projects. - Dissemination/Adaptation: Describe how project results were disseminated or plans for future dissemination of results.
+- Describe the evidence-based intervention, its purpose, and how it was implemented in the priority population.
+Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following information: - Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded project, describe major activities; significant results, including major findings, developments or conclusions (both positive and negative); and key outcomes.
+If the project has not yet ended, provide projections for completion dates and final metrics.
+Include a discussion of objectives not fully met.
+Explain any barriers encountered and strategies used to overcome these. - Describe steps taken toward integration and capacity building for components of the projects.
+Fully describe planned systems or policy improvements and enhancements. - Describe how project results were disseminated or plans for future dissemination of results.